Quantization of Lie bialgebras revisited: Quantization of Lie bialgebras

 is a Lie cobracket and that it makes $\g$ to a Lie bialgebra.
 The quantization problem of Lie bialgebras is the problem of constructing $m_\hbar$ and $\Delta_\hbar$ out of $[,]$ and $\delta$ in a functorial/universal way.

-To solve the problem, let us reformulate Example \ref{ex:lba} so that it works for infinite-dimensional Lie bialgebras and is functorial with respect to Lie bialgebra morphisms.
+To solve the problem, let us reformulate Example \ref{ex:lba} so that it works for infinite-dimensional Lie bialgebras.
 Let $\g$ be a Lie bialgebra over a field $K$ of characteristic $0$, with cobracket $\delta:\g\to\g\otimes\g$.
-Let $\D$ be the category whose objects are vector spaces with an action of the Lie algebra $\g$
+Let $\D$ be the category of $\g$-dimodules, i.e.\ of vector spaces with an action of the Lie algebra $\g$